jasonbayton/11ty/_src/android.md

 If you manage Android devices in the enterprise, you’ve come to the right place!
 Below you’ll find a selection of documents covering all aspects of Android and Android Enterprise.

 Whether you’re just discovering Android Enterprise or are looking to boost existing knowledge, the below should be helpful across the board.
 Looking for something specific that hasn’t been documented?
-Submit your question [in my new form](https://forms.gle/2VVDeYHiTFhPT2oVA)!
+Submit your question [on GitHub](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&template=content-request.md&title=%5BContent+request%5D) (account required)!

 <div class="callout callout-danger">